Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 - Appalachian State's games this year have gone over the total in three out of five opportunities (60%).

-- When Appalachian State amasses over 407.2 yards, the team is 2-2 against the spread and 4-0 overall.
+- Appalachian State is 2-2 against the spread and 4-0 overall when the team amasses more than 407.2 yards.

 - This year, the Mountaineers have turned the ball over six times, three more than the Ragin' Cajuns' takeaways (3).